Kaapori Capuchin Cebus kaapori

 This species of capuchin is sensitive to even minor changes to their habitat.
 In the late 70’s the largest hydroelectric dam was built within their habitat range, flooding in the area left their forest home fragmented.

-Just like every other primate species in South America – hunting and poaching is also a threat.
+Just like many other bird and mammal species in South America – hunting and poaching is also a threat.

 Kaapori Capuchins have no formal protections in place.
 You can help them by boycotting meat and palm oil which is resulting in habitat loss in their rainforest home. #Boycottpalmoil #Boycottmeat and #Boycott4Wildlife